byungminsa/QA/README.md

   <td>This invovles checking to make sure the latest fixes are in effect</td>
   <td>This is to test everything in the app or website</td>
   <td>This is to check the critical parts of the app/web site</td>

+This Read Me will be broken down into two parts, the Techinal and Organizational.
+The Technical aspect will include things such as QA job related items while the organizational will refer to objects in relation to how the QA department works with other departments.

+<h3>Technical</h3>

+- How to set up your Mac as a developer <a href = "https://github.com/byungminsa/QA/blob/master/Mac_Dev_setup.md"> Set up your Mac </a>